 This beauty also participated in the 1916 Rose Bowl parade in Pasadena, California!

 WXYZ-TV Channel 7 came out and filmed an episode of their #Explore web series last week.
 They highlight places in Metro Detroit that may fly under the radar.
 We hope that all who see this wonderful video see what they are missing and make a plan to visit!
 Warmer temps are coming our way which means Cruise In season is approaching!
 Stay tuned for upcoming information regarding our Thursday Cruise Ins and so much more!

-Click here to see the video of their performance https://youtu.be/DUXuh9S7YHo
+Click here to see the #Explore video from WXYZ-TV Channel 7!

 What an amazing 3 days!
 Our Hat Trick for Heroes event was a booming success!
 It all began with a gala with special guest Jay Leno who put on a fantastic show and was able to tour the museum with Mary and Ted Stahl.
 On Veterans Day, we held our 3rd Annual Open House where veterans, their families and all who support them, were invited to tour the museum, buy shirts, hats and dog tags to support our local heroes.
 We capped off the trio of fundraisers with the Stahls’ hockey team vs. Detroit Red Wing Alumni in St. Clair Shores, Michigan.
 We are so honored to be able to host these gatherings for our veterans as a way of giving back to those who gave so much for our freedom.
 All funds raised will be donated to the Disabled American Veterans, Michigan region.